-Priority 3: Individuals who lack a fixed, regular, and adequate nighttime residence and includes a subset for an individual who is exiting an institution where he or she resided for ninety (90) days or less and who resides in an emergency shelter or a place not meant for human habitation immediately before entering that institution.
+Priority 3: Individuals who lack a fixed, regular, and adequate nighttime residence and includes a subset for an individual who is exiting an institution where he or she resided for ninety (90) days or less and who resides in an emergency shelter, or a place not meant for human habitation immediately before entering that institution.

 Owner must agree to accept referrals from the Mississippi Olmstead Initiative referral network and execute memorandum of understanding between the owner, property manager, and the Community Mental Health Center serving the area under the MAOI for the period of the targeting agreement.
 Targeted households must have income of 30% or less of the area median income.
+Written documentation should be maintained in the resident's file.